 Advertiser Disclosure

-What Is a Sinking Fund And How To Set It Up
+What is a Sinking Fund And How To Set It Up?

 Written by Marc Guberti

-Marc Guberti is a Certified Personal Finance Counselor who has been a finance freelance writer
+Marc Guberti is a Certified Personal Finance Counselor who has been a finance freelance writer for five years.
+He has covered personal finance, investing, banking, credit cards, business financing, and other topics.

-Marc’s work has appeared in US News & World Report, USA Today, Investor Place, and other
+Marc’s work has appeared in US News & World Report, USA Today, Investor Place, and other publications.
+He graduated from Fordham University with a finance degree and resides in Scarsdale, New York.

-them (mostly from the 1930s and 40s).
-Marc is an avid runner who aims to run over 100
+When he’s not writing, Marc enjoys spending time with the family and watching movies with them (mostly from the 1930s and 40s).
+Marc is an avid runner who aims to run over 100 marathons in his lifetime.

-Updated February 14, 2024
+Updated September 22, 2024

 5 min. read